sm4rtm4art/LLM_Rag/README.md

 1. **Query Analysis**: Determine the relevant content types for the query
 2. **Multi-Modal Retrieval**: Retrieve relevant documents of each content type
 3. **Response Generation**: Generate comprehensive answers based on retrieved documents

+## Quarantine Backup

+The repository includes a `quarantine_backup` directory that contains files that were moved from the main repository structure.
+These files are not tracked in git and are kept for reference purposes only.
+They include:

+- Test data files
+- Quarantined code
+- Vector store data

 ## Contributing